cliffordp/custom-wordpress-coding-styles/README.md

-PH WordPress Coding Styles - PHPStorm
+Custom WordPress Coding Styles - PHPStorm
 ==========================================

 My custom WordPress coding styles for PhpStorm, forked from the WordPress.xml packaged with PhpStorm